technofocus-pte/dynmc365cntctcntrpvt/Lab 03/Lab 3 - Create a capacity profile and assign to users.md

-## Lab 3 - Create a capacity profile and assign to users
+## Lab 3 - Create a capacity profile and assign it to the users

 ### Introduction